 Many commercial brewers add roasted coffee for a rich coffee flavor, different types of bitter or milk chocolate, and maple syrup.
 One brewer has even been known to add bacon to the brew.
 (We wouldn’t recommend you do this at home until you have more experience brewing an oatmeal stout.
 Bacon can be a tricky flavor to balance!)

 Tips for Brewing Your Own Oatmeal Stout

-Although we’ll feature a couple of recipes for brewing your own Oatmeal stout below, here are a few important tips to ensure the process goes as smoothly as that silky, smooth texture you are looking for in your stout.
+Although we’ll feature a couple of recipes for brewing your own oatmeal stout below, here are a few important tips to ensure the process goes as smoothly as that silky, smooth texture you are looking for.